SHORECLIFFS BEACH CLUB

 Pickleball has become the fastest growing sport in America.
 Many homeowners and their guests play regularly and appreciate that the club now offers both paddle ball games on the courts.

 1. Courts are for the use of members and their invited guests only.
 (Members must be present.)

 2. Four players maximum allowed on each court.

 3. 60-minute time limit when people are waiting.

-4. Residents must lock gate and return key after playing.
+4. Residents must lock gate and return key.
 Never leave the gate open when not in use.